bluenote-1577/phase-doc/docs/source/introduction.rst

 What floria **can not** do:

 #.
 Phase consistently at very low coverage.
 Less than 5x becomes quite difficult.
 #.
-Guarantee long haplotypes. floria tries to give the longest possible *correct* haplotypes, but is not guaranteed to be contig length.
+Guarantee contig-length haplotypes. floria tries to give the longest possible *correct* haplotypes, but is not guaranteed to be contig length.
 #.
 Too many strains at once. floria was designed to phase not more than single digit number of strains (maximum 5 by default).
 #.
 Call SNPs or map reads.
 To generate your VCF + BAM, you need to map reads and call variants by yourself.
 #.  floria does not give base-level assemblies.
 However, you can run an assembler on each of the output haplosets quite easily.